34 R6

 })

-Test the R6 class with plain testthat (no Shiny needed).
+Test the {R6} class with plain testthat (no Shiny needed).
 Test the modules with shiny::testServer() (no browser needed).
 Reserve shinytest2 for end-to-end flows that require a real browser.

 34.9 Recap

-movexplR6 demonstrates a clean division of labor between R6 and Shiny:
+movexplR6 demonstrates a clean division of labor between {R6} and Shiny:

 • MovieData owns the database connection and all filtering logic.
 It is framework-agnostic and fully testable with plain testthat.
-Keep R6 classes like this: one responsibility, no reactive internals.
+Keep {R6} classes like this (one responsibility, no reactive internals).

 • movies_server() is the adapter.
 It creates MovieData once per session, wraps filter() in a reactive() so the rest of the app can depend on it, and registers cleanup with shiny::onStop().

 • Modules (mod_filters, mod_plot) communicate through reactive arguments passed by the server.
-Neither module knows about MovieData directly; they only see a reactive data frame.
+Neither module knows about MovieData directly, they only see a reactive data frame.
 This decoupling is what makes them independently testable.

-• Never instantiate R6 objects at the package level.
+• Never instantiate {R6} objects at the package level.
 Any object created in R/ outside a function is shared across all sessions.
 Create instances inside server() or module server functions.

 • finalize() is a backstop, not the primary cleanup.
 Register disconnect() with shiny::onStop(); let finalize() catch anything that slips through.

-The pattern scales naturally: add more R6 classes for additional data sources or domain logic, keep each one free of Shiny dependencies, and wire them into the reactive graph through thin adapter reactives in the server.
+This pattern scales naturally to apps with multiple data sources or complex business logic.
+Add more {R6} classes for each domain concern, keep each one free of Shiny dependencies, and wire them into the reactive graph through thin adapter reactives in the server.
+For simpler apps where state is minimal, reactiveValues() alone may suffice.
+The {R6} pattern is most valuable when the server logic becomes too tangled to test in isolation.